fpc/FPCSource/tests/readme.txt

   make digest TEST_FPC=path_to_your_compiler

-Make sure to clean the test suite between two runs.
+Make sure to clean the test suite between two runs for the same platform.

 Directories